nitishb-dev/AI-Resume-Helper/README.md

 ## 🤝 Contributing

-We welcome contributions to the frontend:
+I Welcome contributions to the frontend:

 1. Fork the repository
 2. Create a feature branch
 3. Make your improvements
 4. Submit a pull request

-For backend workflow contributions, please contact us directly.
+For backend workflow contributions, please contact me directly.

 ## 💰 Pricing & Licensing